YvesCB/grammarbot2/README.md

 * interact with a surrealdb instance in a basic way
 * create tags, show tags and delete tags (which are basically pre-written messages)
 * create embeds

+## Deployment
+Currently you just compile the bot and run a surrealdb instance.
+There are **3 ENV variables** you need to set:

+* SURREAL_USER
+* SURREAL_PASS
+* DISCORD_TOKEN

+Then you can just run `surreal start memory/file:data.db` and `cargo run --release` to get the bot working.
+Of course you need to have rust installed.

 ### Tags
 The bot can store and display pre-written messages.
 They can be at most as long as the message character limit and the names of the tags must be unique.